eisental/BasicCircuits/README.md

 Changelog
 ---------
+#### 0.71 (28/01/11)
+* Fixed bug in counter circuit.
+It will now work properly without any sign arguments.
+* New flipflop reset mode.
+It's possible to activate a flipflop with one extra reset input pin (input 0).
+When the reset pin is triggered all flipflops in the chip reset to off state.

 #### 0.7 (27/01/11)
 * iptransmitter and ipreceiver are disabled for the time being.
 * New synth circuit for controlling noteblocks.